chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 ### Why are you leaving your current position?

-In a nutshell - I'd like to have more opportunity for ownership and take on more technical challenges.
+In a nutshell - I'd like to have more opportunity for ownership and take on more technical challenges outside of the .NET ecosystem.
 While I've been able to extend my influence beyond that of a typical contractor, I am still viewed as external to the company and, in some respects, the team.
 I'd like to be part of a more inclusive team where I can mentor others, work as "the glue" between teams and have the opportunity to increase my own learnings.

 ### What do you think employers can do to better support their team members?